Lars-m/gatsby_fullstackjs_2020_spring/src/pages/period1/day6.md

 ---
 period: "Flow-1"
 title: "Complete exercises for this period"
-date: "19-02-2019"
+date: "28-02-2020"
 pageintro: |
   Complete Exercises and exam preparation for this period.
 ---

-No new topics for this day.
+This is NOT a lecture.
 You should complete your period-1 hand-in

 ### Handin info

-Add your git-hub link (make sure to add a README-file with info) [No-longer-open](#)
+Add your git-hub link (make sure to add a README-file with info) [TBD](#)

-**Deadline: February 24 th.
-14.00**
+**Deadline: TBD**